orbeon/orbeon-forms-doc/form-builder/mcp.md

 - `AUTHORIZATION` is the value of the `Authorization` header to use when making requests to the MCP server.
     - If token support is enabled, this should be in the format `Bearer 12345678`, where `12345678` is the token generated from Form Builder.

-You can also add to your AI assistant a skill file.
+You can also add to your AI agent a skill file.
 The latest version of the skill file can be found [in the Orbeon Forms GitHub repository here](https://github.com/orbeon/orbeon-forms/blob/master/.agents/skills/orbeon/SKILL.md).
-You place such as file in the appropriate location for your AI assistant, for example:
+You place such as file in the appropriate location for your AI agent, for example:

 ```
 .agents/skills/orbeon/SKILL.md
 ```

-Once the MCP server and skill configuration is done, you can start using the AI assistant to interact with Form Builder.
+Once the MCP server and skill configuration is done, you can start using the AI agent to interact with Form Builder.

 ## List of tools available